telerik/xaml-docs/controls/radlayoutcontrol/getting-started/getting-started.md

 >important RadLayoutControl doesn't support data binding and setting its ItemsSource property will throw an exception (NotSupportedException).

-## Display Modes
+## Layout Groups

-__LayoutControlGroups__ support different display modes which can be set up through the __DisplayMode__ property.
-You can read more about this in the [Display Modes]({%slug radlayoutcontrol-features-display-modes%}) help article.
-Additionally, the [Code Example](#code-example) section of this help article demonstrates the different modes.
+There are few layout group controls which can be used with __RadLayoutControl__.
+Each group has different appearance.
+You can read more about this in the [Layout Groups]({%slug radlayoutcontrol-features-layoutgroups-overview%}) section in the documentation.
+Additionally, the [Code Example](#code-example) section of this help article demonstrates the different layout groups.

 ## Enable Edit Mode